Noise Cancellation

 Integration

-• NoiseCancellationProvider - a context provider component.
-This component must be a child of the StreamCall component.
+• NoiseCancellationProvider - Context provider (must be child of StreamCall)

 import { Button } from "react-native";